 - Cook the noodles: First, cook the pasta according to package instructions.

-- Brown the beef: In a separate pan over medium heat, brown the ground beef for a few minutes.
+- Brown the beef: In a separate pan over medium heat, cook beef for a few minutes.
+Drain and rinse excess fat.
 Then, sprinkle the taco seasoning over the meat, and mix together.